farmOS/farmOS/docs/model/type/plan.md

 # Plans

-Plans are higher-level entities that organize Assets and Logs around a particular goal.
+Plans are higher-level records that organize Assets and Logs around a particular goal.
 Modules can provide Plan types, along with additional UI and logic for Assets and Logs that are managed by them.